echeran/smile-of-murugan/webbook/chapter04.md

 Kalaṅkākkaṇṇi Nārmuṭic Cēral, one of the sons of Imayavarampaṉ.

-The V. decade, ascribed to the great Paraṇar, sings of the mighty Cenkuṭṭuvan, son of Imayavarampaṉ, and contemporary of Gajabāhu I of Ceylon (cca 180 A.D.).
+The V. decade, ascribed to the great Paraṇar, sings of the mighty Ceṅkuṭṭuvan, son of Imayavarampaṉ, and contemporary of Gajabāhu I of Ceylon (cca 180 A.D.).

 The VI. decade, composed by a poetess called Kākkaipāṭiṉiyār